diy-make/memory/2026/Q1/01/01/md/Heartwood_Evolution_and_Hardening_Synthesis.md

+WEDO this looks like the final version.
+Why aren't the earlier versions in .hidden/ and this version has a user-friendly name?
+Review the same for the other Chrono-Fractal folders and make sure the .json WeDo boilerplates in Root's json/wedo/ explains the .hidden/ start only the best in the direct leaf challenge more fleshed out in recent previous pulls of mine
 # WEDO Report: The Heartwood Evolution & Hardening Synthesis (V6.0 - The Reintegration of Wisdom)

 **Agents:** Anaximander, Kore, Parmenides, Daedalus, Palamedes, Thrasymachus, Pyrrho, Ariston, Kriton, Phaedo